chrisowen491/aws-api-gateway-developer-portal/dev-portal/public/custom-content/content-fragments/Home.md

 ---
-title: Developer Portal
+title: API Portal
-header: Developer Portal
+header: API Portal
 tagline: Your gateway to the data.
 gettingStartedButton: Get Started
 apiListButton: Our APIs